 INTRODUCTION

 Aquatic eco-system is one of the major components of the environmental life cycle.
 It is home to unique species, and provides food, pleasure, and sustainability to the related systems including humans.
-However, due to uncertainty in inflows and growing water demand (municipal, industrial, agricultural, hydropower etc.) the majority of Earth’s rivers are now dammed (Nilsson et al. 2005).
+However, due to uncertainty in inflows and growing water demand (municipal, industrial, agricultural, hydropower etc.), the majority of Earth’s rivers are now dammed (Nilsson et al. 2005).
 This anthropogenic development has drastically altered the ecosystems (Carpenter et al. 2011), and the natural flow regimes are engineered to meet the societal needs (Poff et al. 2007).
 The upshot of those hydrologic modifications on downstream ecology is yet to be quantified and mitigated (Kareiva et al. 2000, Dugan et al. 2010).

-Traditionally, water resources are managed for multiple and competing uses, such as water supply, hydropower, flood control, recreation and environmental protection (Null and Lund, 2012).
+Elsewhere, water resources are managed for multiple and competing uses, such as water supply, hydropower, flood control, recreation and environmental protection (Null and Lund, 2012).
 In particular, the world’s largest dams, including the Three Gorges Dam on the Yangtze River in China, the Itaipu Dam on the Paraná River in Brazil and Paraguay, and the Hoover Dam on the Colorado River in the United States are built and operated as storages of water supply and an immense sources of hydropower generation (World Commission on Dams, 2000).
 Until recently, the impacts of these artificial storages on downstream eco-system has been ignored.
 There is growing interest and wide recognition of the problem; with environmental objectives put before the hydropower (Richter, 2014; Pegram et al., 2013; Hart, 2015).
 Some studies also claim the precedence of rivers increasingly managed to support aquatic ecosystems and fisheries, in addition to traditional human water demands (Null and Lund, 2012).
 Still, for easy implementation, the concept of environmental flows needs further elaboration regarding measurable ecological objectives and methods to achieve those objectives (Alafifi and Rosenberg, 2016).

 In the modeling world, the environmental flow operations are normally mimicked by simulation or optimization methods (Adams et al., 2017).
 For the reason, numerous studies have been carried out and number of methods have been developed to determine environmental flow requirements (Tharme, 2003; Arthington, 2012).
 On the contrary, translating that acquired ecological knowledge into operational paradigms is yet another challenging task (Harman and Stewardson, 2005).
 Hence, there is an urgency for water managers to find ways that can trade off and balance the competing environmental watering objectives (Acreman et al., 2014; Richter, 2014; Poff et al., 2015).

-For instance, the case study of Grand Canyon, Arizona, USA.
 In total, the Grand Canyon is home to five different eco-systems (National park service, 2011-12).
 However, the presented study will only focus on the aquatic eco-system and related species.
 Aquatic eco-system in the Grand Canyon is managed by releases from the Glen Canyon Dam- second highest concrete-arch dam in the United States with storage capacity of 26.2 million acre-ft.
 Besides, the Glen Canyon Powerplant is huge source of hydropower generation with an annual total of five billion kilowatt-hours.
 Which is distributed by the Western Area Power Administration (WAPA) to Wyoming, Utah, Colorado, New Mexico, Arizona, Nevada, and Nebraska (USBR, 2019).